-A suggested eight-week rehearsal schedule
+A suggested ten-week rehearsal schedule for school musicals

 - Three weekly lunchtime rehearsals (weekly)

 Prior to rehearsals commencing

 Have a meeting with those involved in the production a few weeks prior to the start of rehearsals.
 If it is at all possible, find yourself a:

 - set designer (who will oversee the set-making)

 - costume designer (who will undertake to supervise costume making)

 - lighting technician

 - front of house person who will accept the responsibility of advertising, programs, seating arrangements and ticket sales